mirceaned/AWS/README.md

-# Building apps with AWS blocks
+# Building apps with AWS

 ## Overview
 - Cloud providers offer building blocks for a variety of needs